Online/Mixed Mode RPL & Skills Recognition Classroom Based Training

 This qualification includes units that comprise an approved Tax Practitioner Board (TPB) course in Australian taxation law and commercial law.
 Persons seeking registration with the TPB should check current registration requirements with the Board.

 At Australian Institute of Innovation and Technology we understand that not every person learns the same way or at the same pace.
 That’s why when you do this course with us, we will ensure that we identify and attend to any Language, Literacy or Numeracy short falls you may have.
 We will also look at your computer skills and literacy and ensure that you are at a level that is suited for the course, and if not, then we will dedicate additional time and effort to bring you up to speed.
-Before commencing any of our courses you are required to sit an LLN course and may be asked about your computer habits and required to complete some foundational computer skills.
+Before commencing any of our courses you are required to sit an LLN assessment and may be asked about your computer habits and required to complete some foundational computer skills.
 This is exercise will help us to identify any LLN or computer skill shortages you may have and make sure that we are able to help you to get up to speed.

 Candidates often commence courses and modules with existing knowledge, skills, and experience that are relevant to their field of study.
 These attributes may have been gained in educational or practical settings (paid or voluntary) both in Australia or overseas.
-Recognising a candidates’ prior learning involves giving them credit towards a vocational qualification for the formal and informal learning experiences they have previously completed.
-For example, if you have previously worked in an office, you may have gained some skills that can be used as credit toward a business administration qualification.
+Recognising a candidates’ prior learning involves giving them recognition towards a vocational qualification for the formal and informal learning experiences they have previously completed.
+For example, if you have previously worked in an office, you may have gained some skills that can be used as recognition toward a business administration qualification.
 Likewise, if you have spent time helping out at a tuition centre for underpriviledged children, you may have some experience that is relevance to a teaching certification.

 Essentially, RPL may mean that you do not have to complete all the modules, maybe none of them, in a given course of study to attain the full qualification.